 Appointed to the National Committee for Human Resource Development, set up by the Prime Minister in April 2015, under directives from His Majesty King Abdullah II, to oversee the development and implementation of a 10 year strategy covering early childhood education, K-12 schooling, technical and vocational training, Haifa led on developing the strategy covering Early Childhood Development through Grade 12.
-Today, Haifa is also the Chairwoman of the Board of Edraak, the first not for profit Arabic language Massive Open Online Courses platform created by QRF in 2014, the Queen Rania Teacher Academy and the Jordan Education Initiative.
+Today, Haifa is also the Chairwoman of the Board of Edraak, the first not for profit Arabic language Massive Open Online Courses platform created by QRF in 2014, and the Queen Rania Teacher Academy.
 She also serves on the board of the Queen Rania Award for Excellence in Education.

 A graduate of the American University in Beirut, she moved from an English Language teaching post at the Ministry of Education to the Royal Court where she rose to Deputy Director of the Office of the Crown Prince in 1994 and served as an Education Adviser there until July 2005.
 She helped found the Amman Baccalaureate School and served for 23 years on its Board of Trustees.
 She was elected Vice President of the International Baccalaureate Organisation’s Council of Foundation (IBO) where she championed equal access to IB programmes worldwide and she also acted as the IBO’s regional representative for the Middle East for over 20 years.
 In 2006, Haifa joined the Aga Khan Academies Unit and worked on this project to set up 18 leadership schools in 14 developing countries.
 Over all those years she was also involved with the United World Colleges Movement and with the European Council of International Schools.